 With more regulations and policies in place, it may be time to look for a solution that will help keep you organized.
 Require crews to fill out searchable safety forms and requests on a daily basis with Assignar Forms.

 Stay safe.
 Stay compliant.
 And keep building.

 Assignar is the operations platform built for sub and self-perform contractors.
 As a cloud-based platform, your office workers can work remotely to enable physical distancing.
 Your staff can remotely access all training, certifications, schedules, safety forms, and timesheets without.

-The fieldworker app enables contractors to abide by the recommendations laid out by OSHA.
+The mobile app enables contractors to abide by the recommendations laid out by OSHA.
 Workers can submit their timesheets and safety forms through their smartphones.
 Each submission includes the time-stamp and geo-location.

 Communicating job details, new procedures, and expectations are paramount in running your business smoothly throughout this time.
 Receive and share all of the important information in real time with Assignar.